N.N.O.C. Attendance Policy

 Students who attend classes infrequently have historically done poorly academically.
-NEA believes that it is imperative that students attend classes regularly in order to ensure academic success.
+NNCEA believes that it is imperative that students attend classes regularly in order to ensure academic success.

 Each student will be held accountable for regular attendance with the view that good attendance:

 - Enhances learning and achievement